ioBroker/ioBroker/doc/SCHEMA.md

 * common.noConfig           - (optional) do not show configuration dialog for instance
 * common.stopTimeout        - (optional) timeout in ms to wait, till adapter shut down.
 Defaut 500ms.
 * common.unsafePerm         - (optional) if the package must be installed with "npm --unsafe-perm" parameter
+* common.supportCustoms     - (optional) if the adapter support settings for every state.
+It has to have custom.html file in admin.
+Sample can be found in ioBroker.history
+* common.getHistory         - (optional) if adapter supports getHistory message

 #### instance